AxSch/OSCalendar/README.md

 # Question 2

-## Start at root of the project

-Use pipenv to install the relevant dependancies
+Use pipenv to install the relevant dependancies from pipfile.lock

 activate environment by running:
 ```pipenv shell```